composewell/streamly/docs/Developer/Data.Fold.md

 if we yield "a -> s" will it be able to fuse?
 This is a dynamic function as it has the current state of the fold baked in.

+## Why `Fold m` and `Unfold m` do not have `Profunctor` instances

+`lmap` and `rmap` can be defined for both `Fold m` and `Unfold m`, and `Unfold m` can additionally support `Strong` and `Choice`.
+However, a `Profunctor` typeclass instance is only useful when `p` is abstract — i.e. when writing code polymorphic over any `Profunctor p`.
+The main payoff is profunctor optics, where types like `Lens` and `Prism` are quantified over `p`:

+    type Lens s t a b = forall p.
+Strong p => p a b -> p s t

+For `Fold` to participate meaningfully it would need a `Strong` instance:

+    first' :: Fold m a b -> Fold m (a, c) (b, c)

+This has no coherent implementation.
+A fold collapses a stream of `(a, c)` pairs into a single `b`, leaving no canonical `c` to pair with the result.
+`Strong` assumes a one-to-one input/output relationship that `Fold`, as a many-to-one consumer, cannot satisfy.
+Without `Strong`, `Fold` only reaches `Iso`-level optics, which reduce to `lmap` and `rmap` anyway.

+`Unfold m` fares better: being a one-to-many producer, the `c` in `(a, c)` can be threaded through the step state and paired with every emitted element, making `Strong` coherent.
+But even here, the optics machinery reduces to `lmap (view lens)` at the call site — no more concise or general than calling `lmap` directly.
+The main consumers of polymorphic profunctor code are optics libraries built around `(->)` and `Star`, not stream processors, so the scenario of passing `Unfold` as an abstract `p` rarely arises in practice.

+The instances are therefore omitted to avoid implying an integration with profunctor optics that does not exist in practice.